-This time of year, our lunches can start to feel a lot like the weather outside – gloomy.
-Especially when we're eating them under fluorescent lights.
-Lately, we've been tossing a lemon into our lunch bag, and it's helped to brighten up our meals.
+Sometimes our lunches can start to feel a little gloomy — especially when we’re eating them under fluorescent lights.
+Lately, we’ve been tossing a lemon into our lunch bags, and it’s helped to brighten up our meals.

 - Squeeze into drinks.
 Tea is the obvious one here, but it’s also great for water bottles.